About Our Church

 Since her ordination in 2017, Lindsey has served on the Executive Council and the Committee on Representation in Salem Presbytery.
 She was a planning team member and primary worship leader for the Southeast Regional Festival of Young Preachers (Academy of Preachers) in 2018 and the Presbyterians for Earth Care Annual Conference in 2019.
 Lindsey also had the privilege of being a Teaching Associate for the Introduction to Homiletics course at WFU’s School of Divinity in 2018.

-Lindsey is happily getting to know the Lehigh Valley with her wife, Laura, and their sweet, goofy dogs, Maggie and Harvey.
+Lindsey is happily getting to know the Lehigh Valley with her wife, Laura, and their sweet, goofy dog, Maggie, and new puppy, Augie.
 She enjoys learning about new spiritual practices and exploring them with others.
 Lindsey is passionate about creative intergenerational ministry and community engagement, faith formation and missional outreach.
 She loves worship planning and preaching, and she finds joy in helping folks of all ages connect to the life of the church – both within the congregation and in the wider community.
 And she’d love to have coffee or lunch with you sometime!

 David Macbeth